sher1996/codeclinic.nl/ENVIRONMENT_SETUP.md

 ### Database Connection Issues
 - Verify UPSTASH_REDIS_REST_URL and UPSTASH_REDIS_REST_TOKEN are correct
 - Check if your Upstash Redis instance is active

+### Admin Notifications Not Working
+- Verify ADMIN_EMAIL is set to a valid email address
+- Check that RESEND_API_KEY is properly configured
+- Admin notifications are optional - if they fail, the booking will still succeed